 - Be collegial and respectful towards other directors.

-- Is fully committed to decisions of the Board
+- Be fully committed to decisions of the Board.

 - Work positively, cooperatively and respectfully as a member of the leadership team with other Directors, the ED and RDoC staff.

-- Cannot commit the organization (unless agreed upon in advance by the Board as a whole), and have no ability to direct its business, affairs or property.
+- Cannot commit the organization (unless agreed upon in advance by the Board as a whole), and has no ability to direct its business, affairs or property.

-- Attend meetings of the Board and Committees to which they are appointed.
+- Attend meetings of the Board, Committees, and Teams to which they are appointed.
 No Board member should miss more than one Board meeting in a row.
 Absence from a Board meeting does not release a Board member from responsibility of the decision(s) made by the Board in their absence.

 - Complete the necessary background reading and preparation for meetings, in order to serve effectively and participate appropriately in Board discussions.

-- Participate openly and vigorously in Board discussions so that the Board is able to make the best, most informed decisions and choices.
+- Participate openly and dynamically in Board discussions so that the Board is able to make the best, most informed decisions and choices.

 - Be able to ask any question they believe they must ask in order to be informed and comfortable in coming to a decision and/or vote.